17 Advertising

 By Dave Bostwick

-Consider the revenue streams embedded in much of the mass media we consume.
+Revenue streams are embedded in much of the mass media we consume.

 HBO, for example, relies primarily on viewers paying for access to its programming via paid subscriptions.
 On the other hand, the major U.S. broadcast television networks (ABC, CBS, NBC, Fox) generate revenue from advertisers instead of charging a direct subscription fee to viewers.